Social Security Benefits Calculator

 Why might my actual benefit differ from this estimate?

 This calculator uses a simplified estimation method.
 Your actual benefit depends on your complete 35-year earnings history, which only SSA has.
-This calculator doesn't account for WEP (government pensions), GPO, or other special provisions.
+Note: The Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) were repealed by the Social Security Fairness Act (signed December 21, 2024), so these provisions no longer reduce benefits.
+However, this calculator still does not model earnings tests, divorced spouse benefits, or other special provisions.
 For accurate estimates, create an account at ssa.gov/myaccount.

 Understanding Social Security Benefits